Layer Management

 1. From the SkylineGlobe Server Manager menu, select Layers.
 The Layers page is displayed.

-2. Right-click the row with the required layer, and click Edit Alias.
-The Edit Alias dialog is displayed.
+2. Right-click the row with the required layer, and click Add/Edit Alias.
+The Add/Edit Alias panel is displayed.

 3. Type an Alias 1 and/or Alias 2.

-4. If you want to set an alias for all of the server's sites, select its Cross-Site check box.
+4. If you want to set an alias for all of the server’s sites, switch the Cross-Site option on.

-Note: This check box is only displayed for super administrators.
+Note: This switch is only displayed for super administrators.

 Granting Edit or View Access